 Nasal Irrigation Helps Control Sinus Problems

-Nasal irrigation, which UW Health physician David Rabago has studied extensively over the past seven years, is physically cumbersome at first.
-The process involves filling a neti pot (a tea pot, of sorts, designed specifically for nasal irrigation) with a gentle saltwater mix and pouring it into one nostril.
+The public image toward nasal irrigation, which UW Health physician David Rabago has studied over the past 15 years, has changed dramatically during that time.
+From early days as an esoteric alternative therapy, nasal irrigation is now widely recognized as helpful for many sinus and nasal conditions, and materials are readily available in neighborhood drug stores.
+While pouring salt water into your nose remains a bit odd, most patients quickly catch on.
+The process involves filling a neti pot (a tea pot, of sorts, designed specifically for nasal irrigation) or squeeze bottle with a gentle saltwater mix and pouring it into one nostril.
 The lukewarm liquid rinses the nasal cavity and drains out the other nostril.
 The process is then repeated with the other nostril.

 It looks a little strange or even funny, but the health benefits of nasal irrigation are anything but comical.

-In Dr. Rabago's four studies, people with chronic sinus symptoms who consistently practiced nasal irrigation reported a decrease in symptoms (congestion, runny nose), an increased quality of life and a reduced use of nasal sprays and antibiotics.
+In Dr. Rabago's studies, people with chronic sinus symptoms who consistently practiced nasal irrigation reported a decrease in symptoms (congestion, runny nose), an increased quality of life and a reduced use of nasal sprays and antibiotics.
+Subsequent studies in the US and abroad have corroborated these findings.

 It's also inexpensive, takes only a few minutes and is easy to learn.

-"(Some study participants) said that while nasal irrigation is effective, it's not very natural and takes a little bit of determination for the first or second use," Dr. Rabago, a family-medicine physician, says.
+"(Some study participants) said that while nasal irrigation is effective, it's not very natural and takes a little bit of determination for the first or second use," says Dr. Rabago, a UW family-medicine physician.
 "After that it becomes progressively easier and people begin to view this as a normal part of their daily hygiene routine.
 They brush their teeth, they wash their face, they rinse their nose."

 Sinus problems are attributable to a breakdown in the normal function and protective role of the nasal cavity.
 The lining of the nasal cavity protects the upper respiratory system against infection by viruses and bacteria.
 When the mucosa is inadequate to the task, sinus symptoms can result.